ruuvi/ruuvi.firmware.c/README.md

 Run `git submodule update --init --recursive`.
 This will search for and install the other git repositories referenced by this project.
 If any of the submodules has a changed remote, you'll need to run `git submodule sync --recursive` and again `git submodule update --init --recursive` to update the modules from new remotes.

 ## Toolchain
 ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com/job/ruuvi.firmware.c/), it's recommended to use Segger Embedded Studio for developing.
-You can make the project and all variants by runnning "make" at top level of this repository.
+You can make the project and a single variant by runnning "make variantName" at top level of this repository.

 Segger Embedded Studio can be set up by installing [nRF Connect for Desktop](https://www.nordicsemi.com/?sc_itemid=%7BB935528E-8BFA-42D9-8BB5-83E2A5E1FF5C%7D) and following Getting Started plugin instructions.